koaning/human-learn/docs/guide/function-classifier.md

 df.head()
 ```

-The dataset represents a dataframe and it has the following contents:
+The `df` variable represents a dataframe and it has the following contents:

 |   survived |   pclass | sex    |   age |    fare |   sibsp |
 |-----------:|---------:|:-------|------:|--------:|--------:|